Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 SAMPLE PROJECT: https://mega.nz/file/DZgzFZKL#TDsautGjtkMpEODBVYFwjvYCzrVAfbX21R4qgzyx6nc
 ![alt text](yay/logo.png)

 I was always fascinated by Raytracing for a long time, wanting to make a Game where the Environment is built Around Typical Raytracing Effects.
-After finding out that Lumen and all the Additional NVRTX stuff ~~sucks~~ is not satisfactory for my project, I decided to find a Way to Implement my own Raytracing code into the Engine that would suit the what I need<br/>
+After finding out that Lumen and all the Additional NVRTX stuff ~~sucks~~ is not satisfactory for my project, I decided to find a Way to Implement my own Raytracing code into the Engine that would suit what I need<br/>
 ![alt text](yay/models.png)

 After YEARS of brute forcing a solution, I came up with this.... hack.
 It uses Unreal Engine's Raytracing Debug System to sneak in Custom Raytracing Passes, Running them using Console Commands<br/>